pandasTong/meme-stock-analysis/README.rst

 Reddit
 #######

-This small project will look into the birth place of meme stock, Subreddit `r/wallstreetbets <https://www.reddit.com/r/wallstreetbets/>`_ .The concept behind meme stock is so pure which overthrew the fundamentals wall street built on value investing and growth investingcan.
-The conecpt be explained by one simple economic model **Supply and Demand**.
+This small project will look into the birth place of meme stock, Subreddit `r/wallstreetbets <https://www.reddit.com/r/wallstreetbets/>`_ .
+The concept behind meme stock is so pure which overthrew the fundamentals wall street built on value investing and growth investingcan.
+The conecpt can be explained by one simple economic model **Supply and Demand**.

-***Insights to obtain:***
+**Insights to obtain:**

 	+ When did it actually start
 	+ What are people's sentiment on stocks